+Hooray for summer, when we can spend much more time outside and while away the warm days in the park with friends.
+Im a big fan of outdoor eating and picnics in general.
 Picnics provide plenty of opportunity for outdoor fun and games.
-Here are some simple ideas that don’t need much equipment (I always find the picnic itself is enough to pack and carry).
+Here are some simple ideas, in no particular order) that don’t need much equipment (because the picnic itself is enough to pack and carry).

 3. Kites (if the weather allows),

-4. Bug hunt: See how many insects and bugs you can find and name,
+4. Bug hunt: See how many insects and bugs you can find and name.
+Its surprising how much variety you can find just in a local park, such as: ants, snails, worms, ladybirds.

 5. Water bottle skittles (Use your plastic drinks bottles as the skittles and try to knock these over with a ball),